anchampion/Ne_estimation_EcM_fungi/README.md

     ## nolarge   nomed   nomlg   nomll  nocorr
     ##    "ab"    "ac"    "cd"     "d"     "b"

-The results were plotted using the ggplot2 package.
+The results were plotted using the ggplot2 package, to produce Figure 2 of the report.

 ``` r
 # Define the order of factors